 As one of Japan’s superfoods, miso is well recognized for its many great health benefits.
-It is rich in essential minerals and a good source of various B vitamins, vitamins E, K and folic acid.
-Miso is fermented, full of probiotic, good-for-you food, which provides the gut with beneficial bacteria that help us to stay healthy.
+It is rich in essential minerals and a good source of various B vitamins, vitamins E, K, and folic acid.
+As a fermented food, miso is full of probiotic that provides the gut with beneficial bacteria that help us to stay healthy.

 My Miso Making Journey

-When I get home from a long trip, I often crave for simple homemade miso soup (and onigiri is a plus!).
+When I get home from a long trip, I often crave simple homemade miso soup (and onigiri is a plus!).
 Even though miso is entirely indispensable in my diet and cooking, I realized that I had never made it from scratch before.
 Like making your own mochi or plum wine, it struck me that there was something special about making your own miso, and I really wanted to do just that!

-So if you’re with me, wishing to make this Japanese ingredient from scratch, try making your own miso!
-This miso recipe is not my own and it’s based on this Japanese miso company’s tutorial which I found upon my research.
+So if you’re with me, wishing to make this Japanese condiment from scratch, try making your own miso!
+This miso recipe is based on this Japanese miso company’s tutorial which I found upon my research.
 I’ll be trying different recipes in the future, and I will update/modify this recipe based on my own experiment.

 Quick Overview of Miso Making

 The process of making miso takes 2 days, but it is not until 6 months later only you get to use the product.
 Umm… are you still here?

-It may sound daunting, but the method is actually quite simple and I’m sure the result is totally worth the effort!
+It may sound daunting, but the method is actually simple and the result is totally worth the effort!

 - Wash soybeans